JetBrains/Qodana/topics/custom-profiles.md

 ### groups.inspections
 {id="groups-inspections"}

-The list of inspections that need to be grouped.
+Contains the list of inspections included in the group.

 ```yaml
 inspections: